Dejan Petrovič

-Dejan Petrovič (born 12 January 1998) is a Slovenian footballer who plays for Rapid Wien as a midfielder.
+Dejan Petrovič (born 12 January 1998) is a Slovenian footballer who plays as a midfielder for Croatian Football League club Rijeka and the Slovenia national team.

 Club career

 Petrovič made his professional debut in the Slovenian PrvaLiga for Aluminij on 23 July 2016 in a game against Koper.

 International career

-Petrovič made his national team debut on 7 October 2020 in a friendly against San Marino.
+Petrovič made his senior debut for Slovenia on 7 October 2020 in a friendly against San Marino.

 Personal life

 Petrovič hails from a small settlement of Rače, a few kilometers south of Maribor.
-His family name Petrovič has erroneously been, particularly in Austria, misspelled as Petrović.
+In an interview, he stated that his family name Petrovič has been erroneously misspelled as Petrović on numerous occasion.